DanielBMarkham/Info-Ops/manuscript/chapter15.md

 Why?
 Because when we post a question and answer in a permanent record, we're really assuming that all of the terms mean the same thing to everybody involved.
 In many generic situations, this is true: I need to find answers to questions about installing or using software.
 I need to know more about the college I'm attending.
 I'd like to learn more about this watch I'm thinking of buying.

 In each of these situations, there's a generic problem domain.
 We all know and live in mostly the same world when it comes to installing software.
-Some goes for college.
+Same goes for college.
 All colleges have common features and services (behavior and structure).
 We can make a vast number of assumptions and still provide usefulness.

 If this were completely true, we would never need anything more than FAQs in life, and any light perusal of a software web site will tell you quickly that this ain't true.
 FAQs can help -- to a certain degree.
 But FAQs are notoriously not useful.